 - The local console on the standby controller still accepts only show, stack, and a few debug commands. - The runtime configuration on the standby controller is synchronized with the active controller whenever there is a configuration change. - Protocols are configured in the runtime configuration, but no protocol packets are sent out on the standby controller. - The state of every unit is known, including the state of the active controller.
 The show commands display current information such as STP or port states. - When a failover occurs, the standby controller uses its current runtime configuration.
 The configuration could be different from the active controller if the last configuration transmission was lost. - After a failover, the new active controller (the old standby controller) programs all other units in hardware, based on its runtime configuration.

 Standby controller election

 Candidates for standby controller must meet the following criteria:

-• The unit is operational, and the image and module configuration match those of the active controller.
+- The unit is operational, and the image and module configuration match those of the active controller. - The runtime configuration matches that of the active controller.